 Diversification - Investment maturities may be staggered throughout the budget cycle to provide cash flow based on the anticipated operating needs of the City.
+Market cycle risk will be reduced by diversifying the appropriate maturity structure out through three years.

 Yield - Attaining a competitive market yield for comparable security-types and portfolio restrictions is the desired objective.
-The yield of the 2-year Treasury Note yield averaged over 24 months shall be the minimum yield objective.
+The yield of an equally weighted, rolling three month Treasury bill the 2-year Treasury Note yield averaged over 24 months shall be the minimum yield objective.